01) Can you tell us how

 a few skills.

-and made small models from Fimo.
-My dad trained as an engineer and would always do jobs around our house, plumbing, electrics
+drew or painted, and made small models from Fimo.
+My dad trained as an engineer and would always do jobs around our house,

-etc, so I’ve learnt a lot from him.
-When I was a teenager I saw a film called “Labyrinth” which
+plumbing, electrics etc, so I’ve learnt a lot from him.
+When I was a teenager I saw a film called “Labyrinth”

-was aired with “Inside the Labyrinth” (making of) after.
-My art teacher in secondary school was very discouraging, she’d
+which was aired with “Inside the Labyrinth” (making of) after.
+My art teacher in secondary school was very discouraging, she’d told me I’d

-told me I’d never have a career in art.
-But I saw this “making of” documentary, and saw someone sat at a
+never have a career in art.
+But I saw this “making of” documentary, and saw someone sat at a desk painting latex

-then a degree in animation.
-I learnt about stop-motion animation, making sets, moulding, casting etc, as well as 2D traditional
+in animation.
+I learnt about stop-motion animation, making sets, moulding, casting etc, as well as 2D traditional animation.

 04) The Pinewood/Shepperton